Most finance teams don’t need more tools. They need fewer tabs open.

 It’s designed for modern finance:

-• Built-in scenario planning, live dashboards, and stakeholder-friendly reporting
+- Built-in scenario planning, live dashboards, and stakeholder-friendly reporting

-• Direct integrations with your full stack: NetSuite, QuickBooks, Salesforce, Workday, and 750+ others
+- Direct integrations with your full stack: NetSuite, QuickBooks, Salesforce, Workday, and 750+ others

 Runway keeps things fast and familiar for spreadsheet users, while giving them enterprise-grade power without enterprise-grade pain.
+Finance can keep control of the logic while still pulling sales, marketing, and ops into the same live model.

 Abacum

-It’s a strong pick for finance leaders who want spreadsheet flexibility without the spreadsheet upkeep — and who are ready to leave manual workflows behind.
+It’s a strong pick for finance leaders who want spreadsheet flexibility without the spreadsheet upkeep, and who are ready to leave manual workflows behind.

 However, it comes with a steep learning curve, and some change requests may need external consultants (at high cost).
+It’s better suited when you’re comfortable treating the platform as a centralized FP&A hub with a smaller group of expert users, rather than something the whole business will live in.

 Vena